Aryakrishna/DATA-mining-project--section-29/section 29_group_6.md

 # RESEARCH QUESTIONS
-We're going to explore a test set of tweets about Oscars, specifically tweets which included the hashtag#OscarsSoWhite,and the Tweepy API was used for obtaining the data from Twitter.
+We're going to explore a test set of tweets about Oscars, specifically tweets which included the hash tag #OscarsSoWhite,and the Tweepy API was used for obtaining the data from Twitter.
 Exploratory data analysis of Twitter data.
 Development of API  to classify text; endpoints non-functional until classifiers complete
 Development of classifiers; creation of test and training sets; tuning of classifiers.